1. Introduction

 .
 Percentage variation of area (2020–2008) by type of farming.

 summarizes the indices relating to the investments made by farms in the metropolitan area of Rome.
-It highlights the land intensity index (LI) is equal, on average, to just over 19,400 euros per hectare.
+It highlights that land intensity index (LI) is equal, on average, to just over 19,400 euros per hectare.
 The highest value of LI, equal to approximately 28,000 euros, occurred in 2011.
 Instead, the operating intensity index (OI) is lower (just under 11,600 euros per hectare).
 OI shows the highest values in 2011 (about 17,500 euros).

 .
 Farms investments by year.